-Health and Safety Concerns After a Spinal Cord Injury
+Health, Safety and Life After a Spinal Cord Injury

 Life after a spinal cord injury often changes drastically for the person who experienced the injury, as well as family, caretakers and loved ones.
-Loss of mobility not only changes how one lives their life, but it also changes a person’s approach to nutrition, health and safety issues.
+Loss of mobility not only changes how one lives life; it also changes a person’s approach to nutrition, health and safety issues.

 Post Spinal Cord Injury Health Issues